-The recipient agrees to complete and keep on file, as appropriate, a Bureau of Citizenship and Immigration Services Employment Eligibility Verification Form (I-9).
+The recipient agrees to complete and keep on file, as appropriate, the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form (I-9).
 This form is to be used by recipients of federal funds to verify that persons are eligible to work in the United States.
 Immigration Reform and Control Act of 1986 (IRCA), Public Law 99-603.